-- In breach with PAI 7.I (Companies with sites/operations located in or near to biodiversity sensitive areas where activities of those investee companies negatively affect those areas) with no adequate management of biodiversity issues - In breach with PAI 14 (I 14.
+- Severe controversies - In breach with PAI 4 (Exposure to companies active in the fossil fuels sector) with no significant Revenues and/or Capex derived from contributing activities. - In breach with PAI 7.1 (Companies with sites/operations located in or near to biodiversity sensitive areas where activities of those investee companies negatively affect those areas) with no adequate management of biodiversity issues - In breach with PAI 14 (I 14.
 Exposure to controversial weapons) - In breach with the PAI 10.I (Companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises)

+Sustainability indicators measure how the sustainable objectives of this financial product are attained.
 In addition, for the governance and social minimum safeguards, we assess a set of indicators such as: Bribery & Corruption, Board Independence, Board Diversity, ESG Governance, Whistleblower Programmes, Freedom of Association and Diversity Programmes.

-- How have the indicators for adverse impacts on sustainability factors been taken into account?
+-- How have the indicators for adverse impacts on sustainability factors been taken into account?